1. Main points

 Young people not in education, employment or training (NEET)

-Anybody who is not in any of the forms of education or training listed previously and not in employment is considered to be NEET.
+Anybody who is not in any of the forms of education or training previously listed and not in employment is considered to be NEET.
 As a result, a person identified as NEET will always be either unemployed or economically inactive.

 Economic inactivity